tiffanymonroe/wdi-remote-gizmo/unit_1/w01d04/morning_exercise/README.md

 ![grumpy cat](http://s2.quickmeme.com/img/98/98f9148accd765ffd0e6d2dc052c83e05805138b05f5f85f462c6fb0413ef731.jpg)

-Let's use some common HTML tags to create a website about for Grumpy Cat.
+Let's use some common HTML tags to create a website for Grumpy Cat.

 1) Inside your `morning_exercise` folder, let's create a file for this cat site.
 What should we name the file?
 2) How do I make add the boilerplate needed for an HTML file?